Quick Answer

 Frequently Asked Questions

-You can.
-USAA’s Performance First Savings starts at 0.05% APY and climbs to 0.65% once you’ve got $50,000 or more and full enrollment in the Relationship Rate Program.
+Yes.
+USAA’s Performance First Savings starts at 0.05% APY and increases to 0.65% APY with a $50,000 balance and full enrollment in the Relationship Rate Program.
+This structure is confirmed by USAA’s official 2025 disclosure.

 Sources